Jacques-on-Call/edit-ui/README.md

 *   **Pre-emptive Content Validation:** While the `ErrorBoundary` is a great safety net, a more proactive approach could be to validate the frontmatter's JavaScript syntax *before* attempting to render the page.
 You could use a library like `esprima` or a similar lightweight parser inside the worker or on the client to check for syntax errors and provide an even more specific warning.

 It has been a privilege to work on this project.
 Thank you for your guidance and patience.
 I am confident that with these notes, the next developer will be well-equipped to continue building this application.

+---

+## Debugging Consultation with GitHub Copilot (Oct 5, 2025)

+### Summary for GitHub Copilot

+**The Problem:**
+We are debugging the editor page in the `easy-seo` React application.
+After introducing new parsers to handle `.astro` file frontmatter, the editor fails to load content, displaying a generic "Load failed" message in the browser console.
+The goal is to make the editor functional again.

+**What We Know:**
+1.  **Root Cause:** The issue is almost certainly caused by syntax errors (e.g., unclosed template literals) within the JavaScript frontmatter of the `.astro` file being edited.
+2.  **Failure Point:** The application uses a custom `astroFileParser.js` which attempts to parse the JavaScript frontmatter using the `Function()` constructor.
+When this encounters a syntax error, it throws a fatal error that crashes the entire application script.
+3.  **Error Handling:** The application has a React `ErrorBoundary` and `try...catch` blocks within the editor component, but they are not successfully catching this crash, which is why we see a generic browser failure message instead of a detailed React error UI.

+**What We Have Tried:**
+1.  **Initial Fix (Graceful Crash):** We modified the `EditorPage` to catch the parsing error and load an empty string into the editor.
+This prevented the crash but left the user with a blank, unusable editor, which was not a complete solution.
+2.  **Second Fix (Improved Error UI):** We enhanced the error handling to not only prevent the crash but also display the raw, problematic file content in a `<textarea>`.
+This was intended to help diagnose the content error.
+3.  **Third Fix (Structural Correction):** We identified that the `EditorPage` was defined outside the main `AppLayout`, potentially missing critical rendering context.
+We moved the route inside the layout to ensure the page and its error boundaries would render correctly.

+**Current Status:**
+Despite implementing all three fixes (correcting the route and adding robust error handling), the user reports **no change**.
+The editor still shows "Load failed."
+This implies the crash is happening at a very fundamental level, even before our React application can properly mount and render our error-handling components.

+### Questions to Ask GitHub Copilot

+1. Given that the Vite build is successful, but the application fails at runtime with a generic "Load failed" message, what could cause a crash so early that it bypasses both a component-level `try...catch` and a route-level React `ErrorBoundary`?
+2. The core of the parser uses `Function("use strict"; return (...))()` to evaluate the frontmatter object.
+Is there a more resilient alternative for parsing a string of a JavaScript object that would return a syntax error instead of throwing a process-crashing exception?
+3. Could there be a silent failure mode in the Vite dev server's interaction with the browser?
+For example, could a dependency with a critical flaw be bundled without error but fail immediately on execution in the browser?
+4. Considering the `concurrently` setup running `vite` and `wrangler dev`, could there be an issue with the proxy or the backend API response that is causing the frontend to fail before it can render?
+How could we best investigate this?